 Sustain Efforts Beyond the Checkbox

 Treating D&I as a quota to meet is a pitfall that can undermine the authenticity of your efforts.
-D&I is not just about hitting a target number and ticking boxes but a real effort to create a culture where diverse perspectives are valued and leveraged for the company’s growth.
-This requires integrating D&I into every aspect of your business operations, from how you conduct meetings to the vendors you choose to partner with.
+Equal opportunity is more than just hitting numbers or checking boxes.
+It involves making a real effort to build a culture that values different perspectives to help the company grow.
+To achieve this, D&I should be part of everything your business does, from conducting meetings to choosing partners and vendors.

 Avoid making D&I initiatives a side project or the sole responsibility of a single diversity officer.
-Instead, embed D&I objectives into the core business goals and hold all leaders accountable for progress.
+Instead, D&I objectives should be embedded into the core business goals and held accountable for progress by all leaders.
 Celebrate milestones and successes in your D&I journey, but also be transparent about areas where improvement is needed.

 Success Stories: D&I in Action